andrewpain/cloudMovies/README.md

 a video, you would gett all the details about it.
 You may click on a video, which would open another panel showing the details of that specific video.
 You may either:
+Save the current photo being displayed
 Edit the details of the video,
-View the video through a link, or Detete the video.
+View the video through a link / file path to the video or Detete the video.

 ACTORS